I don’t speak Japanese; can I still live and work in Japan?

 I don’t live near the recruiting offices.
 Where can I apply?

-AEON has recruitment offices in New York, Los Angeles, and Tokyo.
+AEON has recruitment offices in Texas and Tokyo.
 Recruiting trips are also conducted throughout the year in many cities across the US, Canada, England and Australia.
 AEON’s Tokyo Recruiting Office conducts interviews for individuals currently living in Japan with a valid work visa.
 Select the interview location and date that is the most convenient for you and apply through the corresponding office.

 Applicants must attend a series of meetings and interviews before being considered for a position.
 All travel and personal expenses incurred during the interview process are the sole responsibility of the applicant.

-For those who live outside of the areas where AEON has recruiting locations, it may be possible to complete the interview process through Skype.
+For those who live outside of the areas where AEON has recruiting locations, it may be possible to complete the interview process online through video conferencing.